 Sources: Child Food Insecurity in Wisconsin by County in 2014, www.welfareinfo.org, United Way of Sheboygan County Food for Tomorrow Study 2015, Feeding America Map the Meal Gap, 2015 “Food for Tomorrow” Report, United Way of Sheboygan County, United States Department of Agriculture website, Hunger Task Force School Breakfast Report

-Federal, state, and local programs work to end hunger in Sheboygan County.
+Federal and state programs work to help end hunger in Sheboygan County.
 Sheboygan County Food Bank supports federal and state anti-hunger programs that act as the first line of defense against hunger and integrates local services where possible.
 Learn more about these programs below.

-Sheboygan Area School District provides free breakfasts and lunches for all children age 18 and younger.
-Meal sites are located at schools throughout Sheboygan.
+Sheboygan Area School District provides free and reduced meals during the school year as well as free summer meals for children age 18 and younger.